celery/ceps/draft/celery-5-high-level-architecture.rst

     Stdout, also known as standard output, is the default file descriptor where a process can write output.

+  Service Locator
+    Martin Fowler defines a `Service Locator`_ in the following fashion:

+      The basic idea behind a service locator is to have an object that knows how to get hold of all of the services that an application might need.
+      So a service locator for this application would have a method that returns a movie finder when one is needed.

 Message Types
 -------------